 Performance reviews are no longer limited to annual meetings.
 AI supports continuous performance management by:

 • Collecting data from projects, collaboration tools, and peer reviews.
+This mirrors how industries like generative AI in manufacturing startups use data-driven insights to optimize efficiency and outcomes.

 • Recommending personalized training or mentorship programs.